blackfisk/blackfisk.org/pond/spec/index.md

 ## Pond server

 Attempts to solve the possible metadata exchange in mail communications.
-Instead of using mail protocols each message is sent to a pond server which will broadcast the same GPG encrypted message to the other ponds.
+Instead of using mail protocols, each message is sent to a pond server which will broadcast the same GPG encrypted message to the other ponds.

-The message can only be decrypted when it reaches their destination hoping for an unknown amount of ponds.
+The message can only be decrypted when it reaches its destination hoping for an unknown amount of ponds.

 ### Message